Silent House (novel): Reception

 Silent House received various reviews in the 2010s after the release of the English translation by Robert Finn, which was praised by some (like Francine Prose) but criticized by others such as reviewers William Armstrong and The Washington Post's Marie Arana.

 Armstrong, in Hurriyet Daily News, described the novel as "one of [Pamuk's] more successful balancing acts between ["his taste for lofty intellectual flights of fancy and the need to spin a good yarn"].
 It successfully knits social, historical, and philosophical considerations".
 Calling it a gripping snapshot of a divided country, he described the use of interior monologues narrated by each character as "a Faulknerian touch that gives thrust and variety to the story".
 Armstrong also said Silent House is a good introduction to Pamuk for new readers.
 Arana wrote that "it will have you flipping back and forth constantly, wondering how the puzzle fits [...] it is a remarkable mirror on the din and dissonance of the day."
 Max Liu, in The Independent, praised "its immediacy, topicality, early signs of the inventiveness and conviction that would later distinguish novels such as The Black Book and The Museum of Innocence."

 Asif Farrukhi argued in Dawn that "Pamuk focuses his attention on individual lives and their concerns, without indulging in political allegorisation or heavy symbolism to make them more 'representative' of what is happening in the country [...]
 With a sure and steady hand, he introduces larger questions which [characters] are confronted with".
-He also praised the story between Hilgun and Nasan as having a "moving Dostoveskyan [sic] conclusion".
+He also praised the story between Nilgun and Hasan as having a "moving Dostoveskyan [sic] conclusion".
 In The Independent, David Evans said the book succeeds as a commentary on contemporary Turkish politics, and also argued that "Pamuk nimbly shifts between these characters as they muse on the subjects close to them [...] demonstrating an early mastery of technique. [...] in dramatising a range of different perspectives, the book stresses the importance of listening to dissenting views".